JakeWolicki/Workload_Shiny_Dashboard/README.md

 - **Technology Stack**:
   - R for analysis
   - Shiny for interactive dashboard development
-  - Hosted on [shinyapps.io](https://www.shinyapps.io) for easy access
+  - Hosted on shinyapps.io with this link [NHL Workload Dashboard]([https://www.shinyapps.io](https://jwolicki.shinyapps.io/NHL_Workload/)) for easy access

 ### Goals
 - **Understanding Player Stressors**: Gain insights into the stressors affecting players and their contributing factors.